NethServer/docs/administrator-manual/en/ups.rst

 * *master*: UPS is directly connected to the server, the server accepts connections from slaves
 * *slave*: UPS is connected to another server accessible over the network

-.. note:: You should consult the list of supported models before buying, by trying to put the model into the search field of the web interface
+.. note:: You should consult the list of supported models before buying.
+   Via *Administartion/Software centre* install the UPS package.
+In *Configuration* appears the new entry *UPS* where can be find the supported model by typing in *Search driver for model* field.

 In :index:`master` mode, the UPS can be connected to the server: